 WHAT DO I NEED TO KNOW ABOUT CAMPING OUT FOR A TEE TIME ON THE BLACK COURSE?

-Sleeping out in the Bethpage parking lot is almost a rite of passage for local and visiting golfers; many have done it, and plenty have detailed their experiences and offered their advice.
-Since we’ve never gone through the process, we recommend checking in with other locals and visitors who have.
-Visit the links below for a sampling of the car-line info that's out there:
+Sleeping out in the Bethpage parking lot is almost a rite of passage for visiting golfers (and some locals); many have done it, and plenty have detailed their experiences and offered their advice.
+Since we’ve never gone through the process, we recommend checking in with others who have.
+Visit the link below for a sampling of the car-line info that's out there:

-HOW ELSE CAN I GET ON THE BLACK COURSE?
+HOW ELSE CAN I PLAY THE BLACK COURSE?

-If you happen to be playing alone or as a twosome, chances are you will be able to show up in the morning and tee off on the Black after only a reasonable wait.
+If you happen to be playing alone or as a twosome, chances are you will be able to show up in the morning and walk on the Black by late morning or early afternoon.
 The hype tends to obscure the reality of getting onto the Black Course.
 The fact of the matter is that in the dozens of times we’ve showed up at the clubhouse to check in or walk onto one of the other courses, there have always been times available on the Black for singles and twosomes.
-For a full group though, it might be best to camp out and enjoy the unique experience.
+For a full group though, it might be best to camp out and enjoy the unique experience, or take a stab at online booking.

 CAN I PLAY THE BLACK COURSE EVEN THOUGH I’M A HIGH HANDICAPPER?